eoscanada/eosio.forum/README.md

 its original expiration date to be reached.

-Once a proposal is expired (be it manually or automatically if it passed its expiration date), the proposal enters a 3 day freeze period.
+Once a proposal is expired (be it manually or automatically if it passed its expiration date), the proposal enters a 30 days freeze period.
 Within this freeze period, the proposal is locked and no actions can be called on it (no vote changes, no vote removal (`unvote`) and no clean up).
 This is to allow a period where multiple tools can query the results for cross-verification.
 Once a proposal has ended its freeze period, it's now possible to clean it via the `clnproposal` action.